 To increase security and preserve the integrity of SAT scores, we've enacted measures like these:

 - Providing the names of test-prep companies and individuals we suspect of stealing and receiving secure test content to law enforcement and other government agencies in the U.S. and abroad as set forth in Section 3 of the SAT Terms and Conditions.

-- Prohibiting individuals from taking the SAT and Advanced Placement® Exams when we conclude they have gained or attempted to gain or share an unfair advantage on any College Board test
+- Prohibiting individuals from taking the SAT and Advanced Placement® Exams when we conclude they have gained or attempted to gain or share an unfair advantage on any College Board test.

-- Working with colleges and high schools to explore effective ways to inform them—consistent with applicable laws and contractual obligations—when their applicants or attending students, respectively, have gained or attempted to gain or share an unfair advantage on any College Board test
+- Working with colleges and high schools to explore effective ways to inform them—consistent with applicable laws and contractual obligations—when their applicants or attending students, respectively, have gained or attempted to gain or share an unfair advantage on any College Board test.

-- Increasing test center audits worldwide
+- Increasing test center audits worldwide.

-- Making it easier for students and educators to report suspected cheating confidentially and anonymously
+- Making it easier for students and educators to report suspected cheating confidentially and anonymously.

-- Expanding College Board's criteria for barring registrants who are taking the SAT for reasons other than one of its intended purposes
+- Expanding College Board's criteria for barring registrants who are taking the SAT for reasons other than one of its intended purposes.

 To confidentially report any suspected violation of these policies or any suspicion concerning the security of an SAT test administration, please immediately contact the Office of Testing Integrity or College Board: